kyleisconfused/nietzsche-quote-generator/README.md

 ## A random quote generator for Friedrich Nietzsche.
 ### Not all quotes are genuine.

-A very simple beginner project from a very simply beginner.
+A very simple beginner project from a very simple beginner.
 Project includes:
   -An HTML file
   -A CSS file